-Data analysis: For Objective 1, an analysis of the use of rimegepant and other medications indicated for treatment of migraine will be conducted annually, including the number of users, and mean, standard deviation, median, interquartile range of the number of dispensings, and the number of days between consecutive dispensings for each medication (by medication category).
-Results will be reported for each study group in the annual interim reports.
+Data analysis: For Objective 1, an analysis of the use of rimegepant and other medications indicated for treatment of migraine will be conducted annually, including the number of users, and mean, standard deviation, median, interquartile range of the number of dispensings, and the number of days between consecutive dispensings for each medication (by medication category); distribution of pregnancies exposed to migraine medications in various prepregnancy and pregnancy periods; distribution of pregnancies exposed to rimegepant by potential acute, preventive, acute and preventive, or indeterminate treatment indication; and distribution of pregnancies in the rimegepant-exposed and the primary comparator group by type of exposure to migraine medications before and during pregnancy (i.e., exposure to acute migraine medications only, preventive migraine medications only, and both acute and preventive migraine medications).
+Results will be reported for each study group in the annual interim and final reports.

-For Objective 2, a description of the cohort attrition by eligibility criteria, selected characteristics of the pregnancies in each study group, and frequency of the study outcomes, will be reported for each study group in the annual interim reports.
+For Objective 2, a description of the cohort attrition by eligibility criteria, selected characteristics of the pregnancies in each study group, and frequency of the study outcomes will be reported for each study group in the annual interim reports.

-For Objective 3, the safety comparative analyses.
-If feasible, the study groups will be matched on propensity scores to control for confounding and channeling effect.
+For Objective 3, the safety comparative analyses, the study groups will be matched on propensity scores to control for confounding and channeling effect, if feasible.
 Each woman in the rimegepant-exposed group will be matched in a 1:n variable-matching ratio with up to 3 women in each of the comparator groups (separately).

-Comparative analyses for the primary and secondary outcomes will be conducted in the propensity score-matched groups for the final study analyses when target study size has been attained, and results will be reported in the final study report.
-Regression models will be used to compare pregnant women with migraine exposed to rimegepant during the exposure window with women in the primary comparator group and in the secondary comparator group.
+Comparative analyses for the primary and secondary outcomes will be conducted in the propensity score-matched groups for the final study analyses when the target study size has been attained, and results will be reported in the final study report.
+Regression models will be used to compare pregnant women with migraine exposed to rimegepant during the exposure window with women in the primary comparator group and the secondary comparator group.
 Point estimates and 95% confidence intervals from crude analyses within the matched study groups will be presented.
 The number of pregnancies will be considered when determining which analyses can be conducted.
 The ability to match on propensity score is contingent on the available study size.
 Alternatively, a weighting method on the propensity score can be applied using inverse probability of treatment weights, or the propensity score can be applied as a covariate in multivariate regression models or as a stratification variable.